burtonrj/CytoPy/README.md

 CytoPy is licensed under the MIT license from the Open Source Initiative.
 CytoPy was authored by <a href='https://www.linkedin.com/in/burtonbiomedical/'>Ross Burton</a> and the <a href='https://www.cardiff.ac.uk/people/view/78691-eberl-matthias'>Eberl Lab</a>  at <a href='https://www.cardiff.ac.uk/systems-immunity'>Cardiff University's Systems Immunity Research Institute</a>.
 This project is a working progress and we are eager to expand and improve its capabilities.
 If you would like to contribute to CytoPy please make a pull request or email us at burtonrj@cardiff.ac.uk.
 For news and latest developments, follow us on Twitter <a href='https://twitter.com/EberlLab'>@EberlLab</a> and <a href='https://twitter.com/burtondatasci'>@burtondatasci</a>

 In future releases we are currently interested in the following:

+* A graphical user interface to open CytoPy up to a wider audience

 * Incorporating data transform/normalisation procedures that mitigate or 'remove' noise as a result of batch effect.
 Methods of interest include <a href='https://arxiv.org/pdf/1610.04181.pdf'>MMD-ResNet</a>,